kinow/autosubmit/docs/source/installation/index.rst

 How to install
 ==============

-The Autosubmit code is maintained in *PyPi*, the main source for python packages.
+The Autosubmit code is maintained in *PyPi* and git, the main source for python packages.

 - Pre-requisites: bash, python3, sqlite3, git-scm > 1.8.2, subversion, dialog, curl, python-tk(tkinter in centOS), graphviz >= 2.41, pip3